wb14123/blog/jekyll/_posts/2020-11-02-Use-TLA+-to-Verify-Cache-Consistency.markdown

 ## System Architecture

 Let's first describe the normal architecture of the cache and database system.
-Normally, a web service query data from a database and save data to it.
+Normally, a web service queries data from a database and saves data to it.
 The service itself usually doesn't store any stateful data.
-This makes it's very easy to scale up: just start a bunch of servers and put them behind a load balancer.
+This makes it very easy to scale up: just start a bunch of servers and put them behind a load balancer.
 But for the database, it's not so easy.
 It's usually very hard to scale up a database.
 So when the performance of the database is an issue, we usually put a cache before it.
 The cache stores everything in memory so it would be much faster and can handle much more requests than a traditional database that needs to persistent everything.
 When we read data, we read cache first and only load it from database if there is no data in cache.
 When save data, we must persistent the data to database.
 Here is a graph about what this architecture looks like:

 ```
 web_server_1